zhuochenbioinfo/HFI/README.md

 `perl HFI.pl`

-Input format: tab-deleimited table with header.
+Input format: tab-delimited table with header.
 Each line contains: chr pos geno1 geno2 ... genoX

 This program was designed only for populations with homozygous nature.
 The genotype coding in the input file is: